 where is adeptness

-I have dealt with depression on and off over decades of my life.
+I have dealt with the evil of depression on and off over most of my life.
+I have used alcohol to self medicate but that creates another set of problems.
 I take my prescribed medication for bipolar, try to get good sleep and constantly work at controlling my thoughts.
 I know the black hole is starting to move closer when I begin to reflect on my history of mistakes.
 To combat, I tell my brain to think of something good that I did to change focus.
 It’s an ongoing mental battle that must be fought because the black hole wants to consume me.
 Writing this is an example of fighting the fight.
 It helps to focus on what I have learned in my experience.
 The most important thing is to remind myself that it DOES NOT LAST FOREVER and will subside in time.
 I repeat this many times in my head until I’m feeling better.
 Also important, is exercise and healthy eating habits including vitamins.
 Things I do play a big part in helping my cause.

 the soul creaks